archphy/nummpy/README.md

-The example image shows the function sin(2*pi*x)+cos(3*pi*x) from -1 to 1, (green line), 20 evenly spaced points, the Lagrange Interpolation Polynomial of degree 19 (blue line, overlapped by the green one), and the data fitting (via linear least squares) of the 20 pts using the six first Legendre Polynomials.
+The example image shows the function sin(2*pi*x)+cos(3*pi*x) from -1 to 1, (green line), 20 evenly spaced points, the Lagrange Interpolation Polynomial of degree 19 (blue line, overlapped by the green one), and the data fitting (via linear least squares) of the 20 pts using the six first Legendre Polynomials (red line).

 ![Screenshot](https://raw.github.com/a442/nummpy/master/ex.png "Screenshot")